IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 =======

 The .gentoo-directory is a new approach of distributing a Gentoo Ebuild (see the Package Manager Specification [PMS]) together with the software.
-!!!
-Bundling is a bad word, and folder is Windows/GUI terminology

 Motivation
 ----------

 Usually, Ebuilds are distributed in large sets in overlays.
 While this approach is reasonable for most cases, as it enforces some structure on the distribution of Ebuilds (usually combined with quality control), there are some edge-cases where this approach does not fit well.
-Namely, if we want to distribute a single piece of development software and bundle the Ebuild inside the repository without the overhead of adding a whole overlay into the Gentoo system.
+Namely, when distributing the Ebuild alongside the software.
+The usual approach would be to take the Ebuild, set up a directory, copying over the Ebuild into that directory, and integrate that directory into the Gentoo system as an overlay.

-The more convenient approach distributes an Ebuild and provides a way to install it with a single command, based on the current (maybe dirty, i.e. including non-commited changes) state of the projects working directory.
+The more convenient approach distributes an Ebuild and provides a way to install it with a single command, based on the current (including non-commited changes) state of the projects working directory.
-!!!
-You should break all of this up in shorter sentences, even knowing what you are talking about, this is still confusing.
-Also the expression “maybe dirty” is too informal for the context

-Additionally, to be able to distribute the Ebuild alongside the software sources, it is important to:
+Since not all information needed to install the software is contained inside the Ebuild, it is necessary to:

 * specify additional overlays for dependencies in our Ebuild, that are not included in the main portage tree (for example the science overlay for scientific software like FSL or AFNI)
 * specify package masks, keywords, USE flags and unmasks required for the Ebuild

+This metadata, though contained, should not be added automatically to a users Gentoo Linux, since it has a large effect on the rest of the system.
+Hence, it should not be done without the users explicit consent or without user interaction.

 Layout
 ------